zhenda-hub/zhenda-hub.github.io/content/posts/bible_stu/bible-words.md

 >
 > Don't be so surprised!
 Indeed, the time is coming when all the dead is their graves will hear the voice of God's Son,
 >
-> and they will rise again.
-Those who have donw good will rise to experience eternal life, and those who have continued in evil will rise to experience judgment.
+> and they will rise again. **Those who have down good will rise to experience eternal life, and those who have continued in evil will rise to experience judgment.**
 >
 > *(John 5:25-29 NLT)*